dai-anna/AWSCloud-TweetGenerator/README.md

 - Provides frontend to use generator
 - Posts a generated Tweet to Twitter once a day

-## See it in Action
+## ⚙️ See it in Action
-- 🖥️ Check out the interactive generator website: https://tweetbot-frontend-q27ovwhhdq-uc.a.run.app
+- Check out the interactive frontend to use the generator: https://tweetbot-frontend-q27ovwhhdq-uc.a.run.app
-- 🐦 Follow our Bot on Twitter [here](https://twitter.com/NGtweetsdaily)
+- Follow our Bot on Twitter [here](https://twitter.com/NGtweetsdaily) 🐦

-## Project Architecture
+## 📊 Project Architecture
 ![Architectural_diagram](https://user-images.githubusercontent.com/89488845/142493175-65211b07-92be-4419-84ff-48a256f151e9.png)

-## Frontend
+## 💻 Frontend
 <div align="center">
 <img width="800" alt="image" src="https://user-images.githubusercontent.com/58488209/142140632-2ed40fef-075a-4639-8d60-aebdc615c046.png">
 </div>